The West Highland Way

 Account Name: NBH

-After you RSVP yes, an initial £120 payment is needed to secure your booking to be paid no later than 31st January 2013.
-After the payment dates, payments are non-refundable but transferable.
-The final balance should be paid by 30 April 2013.
+After you RSVP yes, an initial £20 deposit payment is needed to secure your booking to be paid no later than 31st December 2013.
+After each payment date, payments are non-refundable but transferable.
+The final balance should be paid by 31st March 2014.
 See above payment details.

 Natural Born Hikers operate within: